MGB-Open-Science-Program-Office/open-science-license-library/Open-Source-License-1.0/best-practices-open-source-license-1.0.md

-# MGB Open-Source License 1.0 Best Practice Guide
+# MGB Open Source License 1.0 Best Practice Guide

-The MGB Open Source License 1.0 (MGB 1.0) is a permissive license that was drafted to enable Open Source projects within highly regulated clincial-research spaace, such as within Mass General Brigham and other Academic Medical Centers.
+The MGB Open Source License 1.0 (MGB 1.0) is a permissive license that was drafted to enable Open Source projects within highly regulated clinical-research spaace, such as within Mass General Brigham and other Academic Medical Centers.
 While the most popular permissive licenses (MIT and Apache 2.0) are quite similar to MGB OS 1.0, there are a number of key differences.

 # Use Cases